 But if none of these methods work, the only option available to you is a premium solution.
 Here's one we're covering today: PassMoz iTunes Backup Unlocker.

-Part 2: How to Remove Forgotten iPhone Backup Password with PassMoz Software
+Part 2: How to Remove iTunes/iPhone Backup Password with PassMoz Software

-This premium software has a very high rate of success, and it should be able to remove the password no matter how complex or long it is.
-It works with multiple versions of Windows, and the attack methods for password recovery are in your control.
+PassMoz LabTunes Premium Tool has a very high rate of success, and it should be able to remove the password no matter how complex or long it is.
+It works with multiple versions of Windows, and the attack methods for iTunes backup password recovery are in your control.
 That means if you remember parts of the password or at least its length, the process can be completed much quicker.
 An advanced decoding technology is employed so your iTunes backup files are all detected automatically and their password structures and types are quickly mapped.

 One of the great new features is that the software can now use GPU power to speed up the process by upto 40 times!
 Here's how to use this simple but powerful utility:

-Download and install PassMoz iTunes Backup Unlocker to your PC.
+Download and install PassMoz LabTunes to your PC.
 Launch the application from the desktop shortcut or Start menu.
 Main user interface is displayed like the following screenshot: